 High quality teaching is a priority throughout the University of Illinois.
 Physicians possess the unique role of being both students and educators throughout their career.
-Residents spend extensive time with our faculty, who staff all the inpatient and outpatient clinical rotations at UIC.
-In addition, residents are provided the opportunity to improve their teaching skills through workshops facilitated by the Department of Medical Education (DME).
-Additionally, there are numerous opportunities for resident to teach our medical students during clinical rotations, as their initial clinical preceptors, leading clerkship conferences, and precepting clinical skills and procedural workshops.
+Residents are provided the opportunity to improve their teaching skills through workshops facilitated by the Department of Medical Education (DME).
+Additionally, there are numerous opportunities for residents to teach our medical students during clinical rotations, as their initial clinical preceptors, leading clerkship conferences, and precepting them in clinical and procedural skills workshops.
 Finally, there are a plethora of opportunities to pursue medical education scholarship.

 UIC is fortunate to be the home of the UIC School of Public Health, one of the top public health schools in the country.
 All UIC residents have the opportunity to pursue a Master of Public Health degree during their training at UIC, and the tuition is completely waived by the university.
 MedPeds training tends to attract those with a population-based perspective on health care.
 Thus, it is no surprise that we have had several MedPeds residents take advantage of this opportunity over the years and obtained their MPH during residency.

 - Tuition waived